H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 GBIM is designed as a response to this institutional gap.
 Rather than attempting to repair every municipal dataset in advance, GBIM provides a persistent backbone into which heterogeneous local data can be ingested as they are, anchored to explicit entities and geometries, and progressively enriched with derived measures of access, vulnerability, and care.
 The same architecture that currently integrates 2020 Census geography and more than two million statewide building footprints into a coherent belief space is, in principle, applicable to address maintenance and 911 workflows: a 911 center could pose queries over GBIM and PostGIS (“Where is this caller, and what is known about this location?”) rather than relying solely on static basemaps and fragmented tables.

+- Where:
+  - Concrete places, represented through extensive GIS collections for West Virginia (infrastructure, population, political boundaries, health, environment, and more), not just generic locations.
+- When:
+  - Temporal information about when a belief was formed or last updated, and which time period its evidence refers to.
+- How/why:
+  - Evidential links to data sources, documents, observations, or model outputs that support or challenge the belief.
 This trajectory—from work constrained by legacy address and 911 arrangements to the development of a generalizable, auditable belief model—frames Ms. Jarvis and GBIM as instruments of spatial justice rather than merely technical curiosities.
 Their purpose is to change how institutions can represent, inspect, and revise their own spatial beliefs in ways that are accountable to the communities those beliefs affect.

 ### GBIM as implemented: beliefs over geospatial entities